Claire's D-PlanWhat's a D-Plan?

 FallHanoverFavorite Class: REL 19.34; Disease and Desire in Islam

-In this course, we investigate how Muslims from the medieval to modern eras made use of poetry, art, religious and scientific literature to understand bodies, especially in terms of disease and desire.
-I am really excited about this course because it feels very much pertinent to this particular period of time where we are living during a pandemic and navigating love and desire through it all!
-Super relevant and interesting things to come in this virtual class!
+In this course, we investigated how Muslims from the medieval to modern eras made use of poetry, art, religious and scientific literature to understand bodies, especially in terms of disease and desire.
+This course was interesting because of how pertinent the subject matter was in relation to this particular period of time where we are living during a pandemic and navigating love and desire through it all!
+Super relevant content and compelling discussions in this virtual class!